grafana/grafana/docs/sources/variables/global-variables.md

 # Global variables

 Grafana has global built-in variables that can be used in expressions in the query editor.
+This topic lists them in alphabetical order and defines them.

 ## $__dashboard
 > Only available in Grafana v6.7+